 - 2 teaspoons garlic powder

 - 1.5 teaspoon celery seed

 - 2 tablespoons Parmesan cheese grated or nutritional yeast

 - Slice off the stem ends and cut a shallow X into the stem end before cooking so that the heads will cook quickly and evenly.

-- Boil in slightly salted water for 3 minutes and immediately place in bowl of ice water to stop the cooking.
+- Boil in lightly salted water for 3 minutes and immediately place in a bowl of ice water to stop the cooking.
 Note: You may skip this step and go directly to making the seasoning step but this pre-cook does guarantee even cooking and is nice if you are entertaining and want to do up to this step ahead.